smartmind-team/thanosql-docs/docs/en/tutorials/algorithm_list.md

                     Search Image by Text
                 </h3>
                 <p>
-                    <br>Use ThanoSQL's text-to-image search model to search for the desired image in text.</br>
+                    <br>Use the ThanoSQL's text-to-image search model to search for the desired image in text.</br>
                 </p>
             </a>
         </li>